 In ‘Animal Farm’ George Orwell tries to picture an ideal socialist nation through the image of Russia’s failed socialism.
 From the Pigs to the Horse to the smallest of the animals are used to explain his ideology.

-‘Animal Farm’ by George Orwell, an allegorical novel, tells the story of a group of farm animals who rebel against
+‘Animal Farm’ by George Orwell, an allegorical novel, tells the story of a group of farm animals who rebel against their human masters to create a society of equality and freedom.

 ‘Animal Farm’ is a political allegory based on the events of the Russian revolution and the betrayal of the cause by Joseph Stalin.